29jm/29jm.github.io/_posts/2020-10-17-filesystems-for-dummies.markdown

 This is just a matter of generating the filesystem with `mkfs.ext2` and placing it in the modules directory.
 The kernel then sees it as just another module, so we make an exception for it and feed it into the ext2 driver.

+*Edit 19/10/2020:* while the problem described in the following parapgraph was indeed present in SnowflakeOS at the time of writing, it was in fact trivial to solve, and solved in [7d94942][modules].
+Thanks /u/TheMonax :)

 The thing with modules in SnowflakeOS though is that they can't exceed a certain size, around 3 MiB.
 The reason for that is that the physical memory manager stores its bitmap just after the kernel and its modules in memory, and when the PMM runs, the kernel has 4 MiB mapped for itself.
 If modules grow too large, the bitmap ends up unmapped and *fun* things happen.
 And it's too late then to map more memory: paging code has to be able to allocate physical pages, which requires a valid bitmap, etc...

 All in all, our disk shall take the form of a pointer to a large area of memory containing the filesystem.
 In order to facilitate the transition to a real disk later, I decided to constrain myself to block sized reads and writes, hopefully that's how they work, modulo their block size.